veselosky/bluebucket/content/architecture-process.md

 other content item on our web site.
 We use the JSON format because 1) we want to store structured data about our content as well as unstructured content itself, and 2) we want a format that will be easily usable by our client JavaScript applications.
+For the most part, these files are intentionally publicly readable, because in aggregate they constitute the "read API" for the web site.
+Browser-based JavaScript applications (or native applications on various platforms) can access the structured data directly.

-Archetypes are kept in their own directory, organized by *item class,* and have a `.json` extension.
-This makes it easy to create S3 event sources that target only Archetypes.
+Archetypes are kept in their own directory, organized into subdirectories (more about this in the [Information Architecture](ia-ux.md)).
+Isolating the Archetypes keeps them from cluttering up the website, and also makes it easy to create S3 event sources that target only Archetypes.

-There is a fixed set of supported item classes, as depicted in the diagram.
-They are (alphabetically):

-* Article: a text/html item intended to be displayed as a stand-alone web page.
-* Audio: an audio item.
-* File: a generic item that does not fall into any other class (e.g. a zip file for download).
-* Embed: a text/html item that may be used as a component in a web page, but is not intended to stand alone.
-This may be third party content, like a YouTube video embed, or local content like an interactive data visualization.
-* Image: a picture or graphic.
-* Video: a video item stored locally (third party videos should be Embeds).

 When an Archetype is saved or deleted, S3 sends an event message to a Topic in the Simple Notification Service (SNS).
 Each item class has two topics that can be monitored, one for Save events, and one for Delete events.

-Software agents called Scribes (AWS Lambda functions) subscribe to these events and are notified when something in the archive changes.
+Software agents called Scribes (AWS Lambda functions) subscribe to these SNS Topics and are notified when something in the archive changes.
 The Scribe will then generate artifacts to be presented on the website.
 For example, if the archetype was an Article, the Scribe might get the HTML content, render it using a template to produce a full web page, and store that web page back into the archive, ready for public view.

 For works in progress, we have a Drafts folder.
 Drafts are stored in the same